geelen/jspm-loader-css/README.md

 	], __moduleName)
 	```
 	Just make sure you have `Plugins.autoprefixer` passed to `new CSSLoader`, it's required.
-3. If you have had `jspm-loader-css` installed with `jspm install css=npm:jspm-loader-css`, then run `jspm install npm:jspm-loader-css`, it will replace the line in `config.js`
+3. Since you have had `jspm-loader-css` installed with `jspm install css=npm:jspm-loader-css`, now open `config.js` and replace line

 	```
 	"css": "npm:jspm-loader-css@x.x.x"